NonoLeRobot5255/N7/2A/Anglais/Position paper.typ

 + *Special Programs for Russian-Speaking Immigrants: * The Russia think that if we took natives Russian speakers, we will have easy communication and they will acomodate fast to their new lives

-+ *renforce border securtiy:* If we pay attention to the border, we can be sure about what is entering in the country and we will now exactly what is happening and we can do a great job so to protect the country.
++ *renforce border securtiy:* If we pay attention to the border, we can be sure about what is entering in the country and we will know exactly what is happening and we can do a great job so to protect the country.

 #pagebreak()
 = Bibliography :